kgrid/kgrid-activator/docs/configuration.md

     ```
 ### `spring.profiles.active`
 - Sets the security profile, which requires a username and password to access certain endpoints.
 Setting to `dev` will put the activator in dev mode, with no security.
+  - See the [Spring-Boot documentation](https://docs.spring.io/spring-boot/docs/2.4.3/reference/html/appendix-application-properties.html#spring.profiles.active) for more details.

   __Note: if not in dev mode, the username and password must be set.
   See the entries for `spring.security.user.name` and `spring.security.user.password`.__